jrtibbetts/StructUp/README.md

 # StructUp
-Demonstrates a Swift compiler error (bug?) where static properties from one module can't be changed in a UI testing module
+Demonstrates a Swift compiler error (bug?) where static properties from one module can't be changed in a UI testing module.

 I have a protocol in my main target that I'm calling `Foo`: